SamDuan/Data-Mining-for-Wine-Quality-Assessment/wine.md

 Abstract
 --------

 In this project, I'm going to use R and apply data analysis techniques to identify the factors affecting red wine quality.
 Exploratory data analysis is an approach to analyzing data sets to summarize their main characteristics, often with visual methods (Wikipedia).
-The final result will include patterns discovery of red quality and predictive model based on chemical properties.
+The final result will include patterns discovery of red wine quality and predictive model based on chemical properties.
 The first section entails data exploration and the second part involves building predictive model.

 Univariate Plots Section
 ------------------------